jerry81/codeingame/G04-code-royale/wood2/strategy.md

   - if enemy knights on board, build archer - done

 2.  limit the buildings to one of each type - first build knight rax then archer rax then tower
-  - refactor - build seperate arrays for each building type
+  - refactor - build seperate arrays for each building type - done
+  - change game loop logic - build archer tower if it doesn't exist
+  - build knight tower if it doesn't exist

 3.  when idle, have the queen stay behind towers